Do you work in a noisy open office?

 One thing you may not think has a massive impact on how noise travels are your windows.

-If your office is located in a busy city and only has single glazed windows, you’re more likely to be able to hear the honking of horns, police sirens or jackhammering of construction work.
+If your office is located in a busy city and only has single glazed windows, you’re more likely to be able to hear the honking of horns, police sirens or construction work.
 Apart from being thin and not very energy efficient, single glazed windows struggle to contain noise.

 Soundproofing your windows can make a big difference.
 Double glazed windows feature two sheets of thicker glass and provide better acoustic insulation.